-The Mission of the United States of America to the Organization for Security and Cooperation in Europe presents its compliments to all of the other Delegations and Permanent Missions to the Organization for Security and Cooperation in Europe and the Conflict Prevention Center and has the honor to submit the United States of America's 2021 response to the OSCE Questionnaire on participating States' Policy and/or National Practices and Procedures for the Export on Conventional Arms and Related Technology.
+The Mission of the United States of America to the Organization for Security and Cooperation in Europe presents its compliments to all of the other Delegations and Permanent Missions to the Organization for Security and Cooperation in Europe, the Forum for Security Cooperation, and the Conflict Prevention Center, and has the honor to submit the 2022 responses of the United States of America's reply to the OSCE Questionnaire on participating States' Policy and/or National Practices and Procedures for the Export of Conventional Arms and Related Technology.

-The Mission of the United States of America to the Organization for Security and Cooperation in Europe avails itself of this opportunity to renew to all Delegations and Permanent Missions to the OSCE and the Conflict Prevention Center the assurances of its highest consideration.
+The Mission of the United States of America to the Organization for Security and Cooperation in Europe avails itself of this opportunity to renew to all Delegations and Permanent Missions to the OSCE, the Forum for Security Cooperation, and the Conflict Prevention Center the assurances of its highest consideration.

-U.S. Mission to the OSCE Vienna, August 25, 2021
+U.S. Mission to the OSCE Vienna, August 12, 2022